q66/cffi-lua/README.md

 Simply run `ninja test`.
 You can see the available test cases in `tests`, they also serve as examples.
-For actual usage, simply install the built module in a path specified in your Lua's `package.cpath`.
+For actual usage, simply install the built module in a path specified in your Lua's `package.cpath`; the `ninja install` command should work fine for most Lua installations.

 The build system also creates a library version of this module.
-In this case, you can link your program against it, and use `luaopen_cffi` from inside your program, which will get you the module table on the stack.
+In this case, you can link your program against it (`-lcffi-lua-LUAVER`, where `LUAVER` is the Lua version it was built for, e.g. `5.2`), and use `luaopen_cffi` from inside your program, which will get you the module table on the stack.
 You can then save it and use it without worrying about the module being installed.
 This is useful for things which want to bundle the FFI with themselves.

+The library has an associated `pkg-config` file, so you can use that on systems where that is useful.
+The file is named `cffi-lua-LUAVER.pc`.